ralna/spral/doc/C/rutherford_boeing.rst

       This is just a wrapper around the 64-bit call.

-      Users are encouraged to prefer the 64-bit version.
+      Users are encouraged to prefer the 64-bit version to ensure support for large matrices.

 Return codes